AdobeDocs/analytics-platform.en/help/data-views/persistence.md

 ### [!UICONTROL Original] allocation

-Original allocation will persist the original value (by timestamp) present within the dimension for an expiration period.
+Original allocation persists the original value (by timestamp) present within the dimension for an expiration period.
 Here is a before-and-after example of [!UICONTROL Original] allocation:

 | Dimension | Hit 1 | Hit 2 | Hit 3 | Hit 4 | Hit 5 |
 | --- | --- | --- | --- | --- | --- |